oversword/super-small-state-machine/README.md

 Update the path to parent>stage

-## Interupt Directive Node
+## Interrupt Directive Node

-Interupts are like directives, except they will return to the previous execution path once complete.
+Interrupts are like directives, except they will return to the previous execution path once complete.

-Use the `NodeTypes.ID` (interupt-directive) value as the type.
+Use the `NodeTypes.ID` (interrupt-directive) value as the type.

-An interupt directive is a symbol.
+An interrupt directive is a symbol.

-### An interupt directive is performed by directing to the given stage.
+### An interrupt directive is performed by directing to the given stage.

 Get the closest ancestor that is a machine.